 The last step of the build was to put together the rims for the plant stand boxes.
 I cut 2x4s to size, mitering the ends at 45 degrees, and then glued them together using a set of shop-made corner clamps.

 We wanted to be able to have the rim of a pot sit underneath and be hidden by the rim of the stand, so I didn’t attach the rims directly to the boxes.
 Instead, I glued four pegs to the bottom of each rim so that they fit snugly down inside each box.
 Even though the opening in each rim only allows for an 8 inch pot, the removable rim allows for a 10 inch pot to fit down inside each box.
 You can see the pegs if you look closely at the pictures of the finished benches below.

 After a final session with the sander, I took the benches out to the front porch to see how they looked in their future home.

 Build (Part 2)

-Wait, what?
-Aren’t the benches built?
-Yep, but after seeing them on our front porch, we decided we wanted them a bit longer so that they filled the space better.
+After seeing the benches on our front porch, we decided we wanted them a bit longer so that they filled the space better.
 The original benches were about 3 feet long.
-The new benches are 4 feet.
+I designed the new benches to be 4 feet long.
 Here’s the 3D model of the updated design.
 Click to activate rotation.

 I stained the benches using Olympic Elite deck stain, semi-solid wenge color.
 We really love this dark brown, which roughly matches the floors on the first floor of our house.
 We used the same color for our back deck, and we plan to use it for a mailbox post and a fence to screen off our air conditioner units in the near future.